Using the WAT- 910HX/RC for timing occultations

 Variants of the WAT 910:

 1) 910BD is the board camera, with no housing or power supply.
-It can be controlled by computer (if you have the code) and can support digital video.
+It can be controlled by computer if you have the DIY the code.

 Review by Hristo Pavlov at the 2013 IOTA meeting http://www.youtube.com/watch?v=DP8d58DJRqQ

-Unlike the 120N and 120N+ , the 910HX (or 910HX/RC) has On Screen Controls (OSC).
-MINTRON Users will already be familiar with OSC.
-BUT there are only two controls one needs to adjust on the 910HX (shutter and gain), and after a few button pushes it becomes a lot simpler, even the dark.
+The 910HX/RC (Remote Control box) has On Screen Controls (OSC).
+There are only two controls needed to adjust on the 910HX (shutter and gain), and after a few button pushes it becomes easy the dark.

 Operation